-Following renovations, the subject project will offer one- and two-bedroom units targeting general-occupancy (family) households earning up to 60% of Area Median Household Income (AMHI) under the Low-Income Housing Tax Credit (LIHTC) program.
-Within the Site PMA, we identified and surveyed two non-subsidized general-occupancy LIHTC properties, which offer unit types similar to those proposed at the subject project in terms of bedroom types and income (AMHI) levels targeted.
-These properties will offer a good base of comparison for the subject project, within the Moultrie market.
+Following renovations, the subject project will offer one- and two-bedroom units targeting senior (age 62 and older) households earning up to 60% of Area Median Household Income (AMHI) under the Low-Income Housing Tax Credit (LIHTC) program.
+Within the Site PMA, we identified and surveyed two age-restricted LIHTC properties, as well as two general-occupancy LIHTC properties, which offer unit types similar to those proposed at the subject project in terms of bedroom types and income (AMHI) levels targeted.
+While the two general-occupancy LIHTC properties will not be directly competitive with the age-restricted subject project, they will offer a good additional base of comparison for the subject project, within the Moultrie market.